theholocron/configs/packages/lint-staged-config/README.md

 npx lint-staged --config @theholocron/lint-staged-config
 ```

-## How We Manage Git Hooks
+## How We Manage Our Staged Code

-This library uses [husky](https://github.com/typicode/husky) for managing Git hooks and extends that with `lint-staged`.
+This library uses [`husky`](https://github.com/typicode/husky) for managing tools and extending that with `lint-staged`.
 This means we can run automated tasks on any file that is placed on the Git stage.
 Currently that means we run the following commands on various types of code:

 ### [TJ]S(X)